Test your first Python application

 A quick way to create tests is to have PyCharm stub them out from the class we’d like to test.
 To do this, we need to open car.py, then right-click the name of the class, point to , and then choose (or just press Control+Shift+T):

 A popup appears that suggests creating a new test:

 OK, let’s do it.
 We are going to test whether our car is able to accelerate and brake, so let's select those checkboxes:

 A new Python test class is created:

-You can create a Run/Debug configuration for the test and run it.
-However, we can see that the test fails by default:
+You can run the test by clicking the icon in the gutter next to the class definition.
+A Run/Debug configuration will be created automatically: However, we can see that the test fails by default:

 Now we know that we can run tests, let’s start writing some actual test code.